We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - hearing aids that connect to digital devices

-Many reviewers say that customer service is lacking, that employees are unable to resolve their problems, or that they can only get help when their hearing aids are under warranty.
+Many reviewers also claimed that its customer service is lacking, its employees cannot resolve their problems, and they can only get help when their hearing aids are under warranty.

-Glassdoor reviews indicate that many employees love helping people hear and support the company’s mission.
-However, some complain about mismanagement or problematic marketing practices.
+Glassdoor reviews indicate many employees love helping people hear and support the company’s mission.
+However, some complained about mismanagement or problematic marketing practices.

-Positive reviews by customers often emphasize the ease of accessing HearingLife clinics instead of contacting a doctor or independent audiologist.
+Positive reviews by customers often emphasized the ease of accessing HearingLife clinics instead of contacting a doctor or independent audiologist.

-Consumers can schedule an appointment and get a hearing aid fitting all at once.
-Many say this saved them time and money and helped them regain their hearing more quickly than they anticipated.
+Consumers can schedule an appointment and have a hearing aid fitting all at once.
+Many say this saved them time and money and helped them regain their hearing more quickly than anticipated.

-Customers also say that the ability to try on hearing aids in the office to see how they look and feel convinced them to try HearingLife.
+Customers also say that being able to try on hearing aids in the office to see how they look and feel convinced them to try HearingLife.

-HearingLife offer a wide range of hearing aids and services, such as:
+HearingLife offers a wide range of hearing aids and services, such as:

 - digital, drive-thru, and other alternative appointment options for people who cannot attend clinics

-- help selecting the right hearing aid, with options for traditional hearing aids, hearing aids that connect to digital devices, and discrete hearing aids
+- help for selecting the right hearing aid, with options for traditional hearing aids, hearing aids that connect to digital devices, and discreet hearing aids

 - hearing assessments and screenings for people of all ages